kiyoon/tmuxsend.vim/README.md

 - For **interactive development**, similar to Jupyter Notebook.
 You can paste your code on a bash shell or an ipython interpreter.
 - Detects vim/neovim and ipython running, and paste within an appropriate paste mode.

-Tested mainly on Ubuntu and Windows WSL.
+Tested and working on Ubuntu, macOS and Windows WSL.

 ## Compatible plugins
 - It will detect [Nvim-Tree](https://github.com/nvim-tree/nvim-tree) and copy-paste the file's absolute path.